silverstripe/developer-docs/en/00_Getting_Started/02_Composer.md

 }
 ```

-* **Install the module as you would normally.** Use the regular composer commands - there are no special flags to use a
+* **Install the module as you would normally.** Use the regular Composer commands - there are no special flags to use a
   fork.
 Your fork will be used in place of the package version, so long as it meets the dependency version constraint.

 ```bash